 - Wired Networks (Ethernet Connections)

 Wired (Ethernet) network connections are available through data jacks in offices, classrooms, lab spaces, and other areas.
-The current standard for wired connections is 1Gbps to the telecommunication closet.Note: Some buildings still have 10 or 100 Mbps connections based on their current network wiring and hardware.
-Wired connections are automatically set to the highest speed supported by the cabling and/or device connected.
+The current standard for wired connections is 1Gbps to the telecommunication closet.Note: Some buildings still have 10 or 100 Mbps connections based on their current network wiring and/or hardware.
+Wired connections are automatically set to the highest speed supported by the combination of cabling and device connected.

 - Telecommunications Closets